lopezpdvn/aspnet5co/pages/other.md

 applications and of the technologies.

-Regarding the software framework itself, from now on there will be 2 separate .NET.
+Regarding the software framework itself, from now on there will be 2 separate .NETs

 * **.NET Framework 4.6** will be the next version of the full framework, building upon 4.5.2.
-This is the familiar .NET most people already know which will be included in Windows Vista and above.
+This is the familiar .NET most people already know, which will be included in Windows Vista and above.
 The .NET Framework 4.6 will not be open sourced.

-* **.NET Core 5** is a modern and open source version of the framework currently in development, and will be supported by Microsoft and the open source community on Windows, Linux and Mac OSX.
+* **.NET Core 5** is a general purpose, modern and open source version of the framework currently in development, which when released will be supported by Microsoft and the community on Windows, Linux and Mac OS X.

+  It is modular by design, and since it can be deployed itself as a Nuget package, it will make it possible for applications to ship with its own .NET framework without affecting other .NET applications running on the same machine, greatly simplifying deployment and package management.
+This means that invididual applications can exist isolated and will no longer require machine-wide updates to the .NET framework.

+The following components are part of .NET 2015 too and are open source already:

+* New versions of the .NET libraries **ASP.NET Web Forms** and **MVC 5**

+* **.NET Compiler Platform**, AKA **Roslyn**.
+It provides C# and Visual Basic compilers with rich code analysis APIs.

+* **RyuJIT**, the new default just-in-time (JIT) compiler for .NET on x64 architectures.

+* **ASP.NET 5**, the new application model for building modern and lean web applications.

+The following components are part of .NET 2015 too but are not open source as of now:

+* **Windows Forms**

+* **WPF**

+* **.NET Native**

+* **Universal Windows Apps**, AKA **Universal Windows Platform**

+## Involvement with organizations

+Microsoft continues to be involved with the Mono project, Xamarin and Unity.